The Ultimate Guide To Using Your Yellow Recycling Bins in Sydney. Learn all about the do's and don'ts of the bin we all take for granted!

 What happens if I accidentally put non-recyclable in the yellow recycling bin?

 If your yellow recycling bin contains any of the aforementioned items or non-recyclable rubbish, then your bin will be considered contaminated.
-What is even worse is that if it proceeds to be dumped onto the rubbish truck, then the entire truck full of recyclable rubbish is at risk of being contaminated.
+What is even worse is that if it proceeds to be dumped onto the rubbish truck, the entire truck full of recyclable rubbish is at risk of contamination.

 Depending on the level of contamination, it may no longer be recyclable and gets diverted to the landfill instead!
 This largely contributes to the cost of recycling in Australia.